cyberbotics/webots/docs/reference/motor.md

 If multiple motors, be it [RotationalMotor](rotationalmotor.md), [LinearMotor](linearmotor.md) or a mixture of the two, share the same name structure and they belong to the same [Robot](robot.md) then they are considered as being coupled.
 When giving a command to a coupled motor, for instance using the functions [`wb_motor_set_position`](#wb_motor_set_position) or [`wb_motor_set_velocity`](#wb_motor_set_velocity), then the same instruction is relayed to all others.
 By default, all motors have a `multiplier` equal to 1, which means the same command is relayed to all equally.
-If instead the different motors have different multipliers, then the command effectively applied by each device depends on their own personal multiplier relative to that of the motor that relayed the command (i.e the one being controlled directly in the controller).
+For different multiplier values, the command effectively applied by each device depends on their own personal multiplier relative to that of the motor that relayed the command (i.e the one being controlled directly in the controller).

 > **Note**: The motors are *logically* coupled together, not *mechanically*.
 If one of the motors is physically blocked, the others are in no way affected by it.
-The coupling is however inspired by a transmission, meaning that a multiplication of the `maxVelocity` results in a limiting of the `maxTorque`.

 > **Note**: Although any among the coupled motors can be controlled, commands should be given to just one among them at any given time in order to avoid confusion or conflicts.
 For instance, assume two coupled motors are present, then it isn't possible to do Position Control for one and Velocity Control for the other at the same time.
-Whatever command is given to a motor, it is relayed to all of its siblings therefore it will overwrite any prior settings made to them.
+Whatever command is given to a motor, it is relayed to all of its siblings hence overwriting any prior settings imposed on them.
-In other words, only the last command given is the one effectively being enforced across the motors.
+In other words, only the last command given is the one actually being enforced across the coupling.

 #### Naming Convention